kolunmi/dnote/README.md

 ![screenshot](/screenshot.png "screenshot")

 ## Introduction
 Dnote is a notification utility for X based on dmenu.
-It is suitable for handling requests in quick succession and allows for the construction of a progress bar, making it ideal for volume indicators, etc.

 Configuration is done by editing `config.h`.

 ## Installation